briansgithub/music_visualizer/README.md

 Snake_case is used only when Hungarian Notation is used to indicate variable type in the form [type]_[identifier].

 Hover Scrub added for now in lieu of an easy way to adjust tempo.

+It's good to analyze what's going on harmonically on the beats (spikes in the amplitude graph).